oils-for-unix/oils/doc/syntax-feelings.md

 our best to make them consistent.
 They're subject to legacy constraints from Bourne shell, Korn shell, and [bash]($xref).

-### Braces: Blocks and Dicts
+### Braces: Command Blocks and Dict Literal Expressions

-The `{}` characters are used for blocks of code and dict literals (aka hash tables, associative arrays), which makes Oil look like JavaScript in many
+In expression mode, `{}` are used for dict literals (aka hash tables, associative arrays), which makes Oil look like JavaScript:
-circumstances:

     var d = {name: 'Bob', age: 10}